0676693/Invade-Spacers/design.md

 The enemy sprite (left) and the player sprite (right).

 ## New Gameplay
-The additional gameplay that is being included is a big boss enemy, multiple levels and some powerups.
+The additional gameplay that is being included is a shrinking mechanic, a dash mechanic and  multiple levels.
 It is my hope that this creates a varied and interesting experience for the player, making no two run-throughs of the game the same.

-### Powerups
-Different powerups include the likes of which include faster fire rate, faster player movement, slower enemy movement and Soul Swap, which clears all the enemies currently on screen and restores defeated enemies, making alive enemies die and dead enemies alive.
+I also hope that this will make the player feel like they have a good amount of tools in order to avoid enemy attacks.

 ### Multiple levels
 There will hopefully be a variety of levels, getting increasingly more and more difficult as the player gets used to the game mechanics.
 This will culminate in a battle with the big boss.

+### Dash Mechanic
+I feel like a mechanic which lets a player dash could be a very interesting way to avoid enemy attacks.
+It'll have a pay-off, forcing the players to rush headfirst to another place on the screen, possibly into another enemy bullet.

 ### Shrinking Mechanic
-I think a mechanic where the player can temporarily shrink themselves (more importantly, their collision shape) in order to avoid enemy attacks.
-The caveat to this will be that their bulelts shrink with them, making it harder to hit enemies in this state.
+I think a mechanic where the player can temporarily shrink themselves (more importantly, their collision shape) in order to avoid enemy attacks could work well.
+The caveat to this will be that their bullets shrink with them, making it harder to hit enemies in this state.
 This mechanic will have to have some sort of cooldown, forcing the players to be tactical with their usage.

 Additionally, if they die while shrunk, their bullets will remain small when they respawn until they can shrink again and survive until they grow again.
+This mechanic is inspired by Cuphead.

 # Behaviour - User Journey
 ```mermaid